-The fair value of the loan component, in the amount of \$1,529,249, was determined by calculating the present value of the cash payments associated with the Debenture using a discount factor of 25% which is equal to the Company's estimated risk-adjusted rate of borrowing.
-The fair value of the loan component is being accreted to its face value through the recording of interest expense as calculated using the effective rate method.
+The fair values of the loan components for the December 2015 Debentures and the Debentures previously issued, in the amounts of \$380,949 and \$1,529,249, respectively, were determined by calculating the present value of the cash payments associated with the Debenture using a discount factor of 25% which is equal to the Company's estimated risk-adjusted rate of borrowing.
+The fair values of the loan components are being accreted to their face value through the recording of interest expense as calculated using the effective rate method.